 The vagina is the female body part that connects the womb (uterus) and cervix to the outside of the body.

-The vagina is a muscular tube lined with mucus membranes.
-Its opening is between the urethra (where urine exits the body) and the anus.
+The vagina is a muscular tube lined with mucous membranes.
+Its opening is between the urethra (where urine leaves the body) and the anus.

 Katz VL.
 Reproductive anatomy: Gross and microscopic, clinical correlations.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL. eds.
 Comprehensive Gynecology.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2012:chap 3.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 3.